"I started to stand up. It was at that moment she said, in a quiet voice, looking at her feet: 'I just want to have sex again!'"

 We trained together for a few more sessions, never mentioning what she said.
 Each session, at least for me, was awkward and uncomfortable.
 The proverbial elephant in the gym.

 For months on end, I would think about what she said.
-Then one day, I was doing some research on diabetes and discovered that diabetes could affect people’s sex drive.
+Then one day, I was doing some research on diabetes and discovered people have sex problems with diabetes and that diabetes could affect people’s sex drive.
 I had no clue!
 I knew about all the other issues, but I didn’t know it was a sex drive killer.

 It then dawned on me.
 Maybe Dawn’s confession was linked to her diabetes.
 “So diabetes was making her dry!”
 I chortled to myself, involuntarily, laughing at my own crude pun.
 I then immediately felt like shit.
 Not only was Dawn a beautiful person, but she was also living with a chronic illness affecting her ability to be sexually intimate.
 And my first reaction was to make a joke; not cool, not cool at all.